Masa7452/microtask/README.md

 ## 🚀 Quick Start

-Get Microtask Momentum running on your machine:
+Get Microtask running on your machine:

 1. Clone the repo
 2. Install the goodies: